-Having recently moved to Texas from Utah I’m starting to assess the effects humidity has on lashing.
-It can be huge.
-My skin and hair are still adjusting to the humidity.
+The effects humidity can have on lashing can be huge!
 Humidity makes lashing difficult due to changes in the adhesive.
-In general adhesives seem to thrive in climates up to 65% humidity.
+In general, adhesives seem to thrive in climates up to 65% humidity.
 And honestly most adhesives do much better at an even lower humidity.
-I live in a place where the average is 67% humidity, just above that range.
 This can make it hard for lash artists as the adhesive is more difficult to use for various reasons.
 Here are a few tips that should help your lashing game in even the most humid climates.

 CONSIDER THE FOLLOWING

 Time of Day: This is huge.
-Where I live, on average is 83 % humidity in the mornings and 48% humidity in the afternoons.
+Where some of our educators live, on average is 83 % humidity in the mornings and 48% humidity in the afternoons.
 The sun will “burn” off some of the fog/humidity.
 If you have the option for scheduling lash appointments in the afternoon the adhesive will perform best.

 Replacing Adhesive: When is the last time you opened a new adhesive?
-Glue has an expiration date just like foods.
-We recommend opening a new adhesive every 4-6 weeks based on your climate.
+Adhesive has an expiration date just like foods.
+We recommend opening a new adhesive every 4 weeks based on your climate.
 In more humid climates, you might have to switch it out more frequently.

 Mixing: This is easier said than done, but mixing a couple of adhesives together can make the perfect consistency for you!
 Lashing is a unique experience based on climate, preference, clients, years of experience, etc… So customizing your adhesive works wonders.